Legb4/HeliX/readme.md

 1.  **Access Client:** Open the correct `https://...` URL in your browser (see "Running HeliX").
 2.  **Registration:** Choose a unique temporary ID (3-30 chars, letters, numbers, -, \_) and click "Register".
 3.  **Main Interface:** Familiarize yourself with the Sidebar, Main Content area, and Status Bar.
+4.  **Sidebar Controls:**
+    *   **Mute Button (🔊/🔇):** Click the speaker icon to toggle notification sounds on or off.
+    *   **Settings Button (⚙️):** Click the gear icon to open the settings pane.
+5.  **Settings Pane:**
+    *   **Font Family:** Select a different font for the chat message area from the dropdown.
+    *   **Font Size:** Enter or use the arrows to change the font size (in pixels) for the chat message area.
+    *   Click "Close" to save and exit the settings pane.
-4.  **Share Your ID:** Securely communicate your registered ID to your peer out-of-band.
+6.  **Share Your ID:** Securely communicate your registered ID (shown in the sidebar) to your peer out-of-band.
-5.  **Starting a Chat:** Enter peer's ID in the sidebar, click "Start Chat".
+7.  **Starting a Chat:** Enter your peer's ID in the sidebar input field and click "Start Chat".
-6.  **Receiving a Chat Request:** Accept or Deny the prompt in the main content area or by clicking the session in the sidebar.
+8.  **Receiving a Chat Request:** If someone requests a chat with you, click "Accept" or "Deny".
-7.  **Active Chatting:** Type messages in the chat view.
+9.  **Active Chatting:** Once a session is established, type messages in the input field at the bottom of the chat view and press Enter or click "Send".
-8.  **Ending a Session:** Click "Disconnect" in the chat header.
-Your peer will be notified.
+10. **Ending a Session:** Click the "Disconnect" button in the chat header.
-9.  **Switching Between Sessions:** Click peer IDs in the sidebar.
+11. **Switching Between Sessions:** Click peer IDs in the sidebar list to switch between active or pending sessions.
-10. **Understanding Info Panes:** Read messages about errors, denials, or timeouts.
+12. **Understanding Info Panes:** Read messages about errors, denials, or timeouts that appear in the main content area.

 ---